When it comes to summer treats, a bowl of homemade ice cream is the very best thing.

 Note on guar gum: it is not paleo and may cause digestive issues.
 If you do not wish to use, it, supplement with unflavored gelatin, 1 tablespoon chia seeds or 1 handful of (soaked for 24 hours in water and drained) cashews.

-To make vegan, replace the honey with coconut nectar or agave nectar
+To make vegan, replace the honey with coconut nectar or maple syrup

 Transfer the blended mixture to a mason jar or glass container and refrigerating for at least 12 hours will allow the flavors to develop and the mixture to prepare for freezing.
 Don’t skip this step!